-The home, with monthly maintenance of around \$8,000, has three and a half baths and just one defined bedroom: the master suite that encompasses the third level.
-It has a sizable dressing room and connects to two terraces, including one measuring a massive 53 by 44 feet and overlooking Central Park.
+The home, with monthly maintenance of around \$8,000, has three and a half baths and just one defined bodroom: the master suite that encompasses the third level.
+It has a sizable dressing massive 53 by 44 feet and overlooking Central Park.
 A library on the main level with an en-suite bath could be converted into another bedroom.
 The lower level, reached by way of back stairs from the kitchen, also has two staff rooms with one full bath.